zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 Using :ref:`shields` will also add devicetree overlay files.

-However you set the value, it is saved in the CMake cache between builds.
+The :makevar:`DTC_OVERLAY_FILE` value is stored in the CMake cache and used in successive builds.

 The :ref:`build system <build_overview>` prints all the devicetree overlays it finds in the configuration phase, like this: